odedw/apiary-blueprint-generator/README.md

   </tr>
 </table>

-Check out the shopping cart example project for a complete example that generates Apiary's example blueprint.
+Check out the shopping cart example project to see a properly documented project.

 ##Extention
-* To add more tags just add a class that implements the ITag interface or the BaseTag class.
+* To add more tags just add a class that implements the `ITag` interface or the `BaseTag` class.
 * To change the output check out the BlueprintCreator class

 ##Licence